Scoppio/RagnarokEngine3/Tutorials/Tutorial 1 - Starting the engine/README.md

-# Tutorial 1 - Getting Started
+Tutorial 1 - Getting Started
 ---

-Based on the post from the original author, found on the Web Archive (enlightened be the archivists and bibliotecarians)
+Based on the post from the original author, found on the Web Archive

 ## The Basics